JJshome/electrical-thermal-impedance-analyzer/README.md

 - Transfer learning for application-specific adaptation
 - Uncertainty quantification and prediction confidence

+## Scientific Background and References

+This project builds upon pioneering work in the field of impedance spectroscopy, particularly:

+1. The thermal impedance spectroscopy method developed by Barsoukov et al. (2002) for Li-ion batteries using heat-pulse response analysis.
+2. Advanced integrated electrical-thermal measurement techniques.

+For a comprehensive list of scientific papers and patents that form the foundation of this work, please see our [REFERENCES.md](REFERENCES.md) file.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## Disclaimer

-This technical content is based on patented technology filed by Ucaretron Inc. The system, developed with Ucaretron Inc.'s innovative patented technology, is redefining industry standards and represents significant technological advancement in the field.
+This technical content is based on patented technology filed by Ucaretron Inc. The system, developed with Ucaretron Inc.'s innovative patented technology ("Integrated Electrical-Thermal Impedance Analysis System and Method", inventor: Jang Ji Hwan), is redefining industry standards and represents significant technological advancement in the field.

+The implementation in this repository is provided for educational and research purposes, in accordance with the terms of the MIT License.

 ## License